Nyerguds/MobiusMapEditor/MANUAL.md

 * **MaxMapTileTextureSize**: Maximum for the size of the tiles shown on the Map tool.
 Leave on 0 to disable.
 * **UndoRedoStackSize**: The amount of undo/redo actions stored in memory.
 Defaults to 100.
 * **MinimumClampSize**: Minimum size of the tool window that will automatically be forced to remain in the screen area.
 If set to 0,0, this will default to the size of the entire tool window.
-* **ClassicPathTD** / **ClassicPathRA** / **ClassicPathSS**: Path to load the classic files from for each of the game types.
-If the directory entered in this cannot be found, this reverts to predefined subfolders of the editor's location; "Classic\TD" for Tiberian Dawn and Sole Survivor, and "Classic\RA" for Red Alert.
+* **ClassicPathTD** / **ClassicPathRA** / **ClassicPathSS**: Path to load the classic files from for each of the game types when running in Classic Files mode.
+If the directory entered in this cannot be found, this reverts to predefined subfolders under the editor's location; "Classic\TD" for Tiberian Dawn and Sole Survivor, and "Classic\RA" for Red Alert.
+If the data is not present at the given location, the editor will refuse to launch.
 * **ClassicIgnoresRemasterPaths**: Defaults to True.
-When enabled, switching the editor to classic mode will make it stop using the Remaster's specific folders under Documents, and default to the program folder instead.
+When enabled, switching the editor to Classic Files mode will make it stop using the Remaster's specific folders under Documents, and default to the program folder instead.
+* **ClassicProducesNoMetaFiles**: Defaults to False.
+Suppresses the creation of xml and thumbnail files when in Classic Files mode.

 ### Editor behavior tweaks:

 These options are all enabled by default, but can be disabled if you wish.
 Use these at your own risk.

 * **ReportMissionDetection**: When detecting that a file is a classic single player mission file because it matches the classic "SCG01EA"-like name pattern and contains win and lose scripts, a note about it is shown in the mission load analysis.
-When disabled, this note will not cause the errors popup to be shown if it is the only remark in the list.
+When disabled, this will only be shown if it is not the only remark in the list.
 * **EnforceObjectMaximums**: Don't allow saving a map if any of the the object amounts exceed the normal internal maximums of the game.
 Can be disabled in case a mission is specifically meant to be played on a modded game that increases these limits.
 * **Ignore106Scripting**: Don't support the extended scripting added by the C&C95 v1.06 patch.
 If this option is disabled, additional triggers named UUUU, VVVV and WWWW can also be destroyed with "Dstry Trig" actions.
-* **NoMetaFilesForSinglePlay**: Suppresses the generation of .tga and .json files for single player maps saved to disc, since they are useless clutter and unused by the game.
-This does not affect Steam uploads.
-Note that json files for single player maps will now only contain the Home waypoint.
 * **ConvertRaObsoleteClear**: Automatically clear tiles with ID 255 on RA Temperate/Snow maps, or on Interior maps if more than 80% of the area outside the map bounds is filled with it, to fix the fact old versions of RA saved that as Clear terrain.
 This can be disabled to research changes on old maps.
 * **BlockingBibs**: Bibs block the placement of other structures.
 Note that if you disable this, you should be careful not to block the build plan of rebuildable AI structures.
 Also, the games might have issues with walls overlaying building bibs.
 * **DisableAirUnits**: Air unit reading from maps was a disabled feature in the original games.
 Even though the Remaster re-enabled this, it is buggy and unpredictable, so the editor disables air units by default.
 Air units put on maps will not appear on the specified cell; they will spawn in the air above it, will either fly off the map or find a nearby building of their House to land at, and (in TD) will usually leave behind an impassable cell on the map under the place where they spawned.